 You need a reference for your project.
 A good referee is someone who knows you and your work.
 For students this can be their project supervisor, but for all other applicants, it cannot be a project member.
-Your referee will be expected to send in a reference to accompany your application by 31 October 2019 (same as application deadline).
+Your referee will be expected to send in a reference to accompany your application by the application deadline.